rebelot/dotfiles/README.md

             ```bash
             tic screen-256color.terminfo
             ```
+        3. If you have a recent enough version of tmux, and you should, you can use `tmux-256color` terminal instead of screen.
+This is recommended since it handles highlighted text and italics properly.
+Check in `/usr/share/terminfo` if `tmux-256color` is present, if you have **macoprts**, `/opt/local/share/terminfo` will have it, but be careful to have `/opt/local/bin/infocmp` also in your login startup `$PATH`.
+Otherwise, you may compile the `tmux-256color.terminfo` file in this repo with `/usr/bin/tic`.
-    * set the tmux option `set -g default-terminal "screen-256color"`
+    * Set the tmux option `set -gs default-terminal "screen-256color"` (or tmux-256color)
     * make sure $TERM is not set within your bash configuration file (`.profile`, `.bash_profile` or `.bashrc`)
     * if things don't work, try forcing tmux startup with:
         ```bash
         env TERM=screen-256color tmux
         ```
-        this issue may be related to other applications overriding system terminal settings, run `which tic` to be sure.
+        this issue may be related to other applications overriding system terminal settings.
+The compiled product of the terminfo file is stored within a terminfo database, usually in `$HOME/.terminfo`, you have to make sure that the `tic` command you used to compile the terminfo file comes from the same distribution of the command `infocmp` and that they are accessible by tmux startup `$PATH`, which is the `$PATH` of login shells.
+Usually `tic` and `infocmp` are located in `/usr/bin/`, but other package managers may override these commands.I.e., **macports** and **Anaconda** have their versions in their relative bin folders (usually `/opt/local/bin` and `/opt/anaconda3/bin`).
+Be sure that whatever command you use to compile the terminal specs is visible by tmux startup environment or you are likely to see weird things in your terminal.

 ## Important Notes:
 * This extensive configuration does not make a paradigm of portability and is suited for users who want to customize Vim and tmux on their local machines.